 Through the power of the Holy Spirit, many will accept the divine principles.
 Converted to the truth, they will become agencies in the hand of God to communicate the light.
 They will have a special burden for other souls of this neglected class.
 Time and money will be consecrated to the work of the Lord, and new efficiency and power will be added to the church.

 Messenger from Heaven

 Because Cornelius was living in obedience to all the instruction he had received, God so ordered events that he was given more truth.
-A messenger from the courts of heaven was sent to the Roman officer and to Peter in order that Cornelius might be brought into touch with one who could lead him into greater light.
+A messenger from the courts of heaven was sent to the Roman officer and Peter so that Cornelius might be brought into touch with one who could lead him into greater light.

 There are in our world many who are nearer the kingdom of God than we suppose.
-In this dark world of sin the Lord has many precious jewels, to whom He will guide His messengers.
-Everywhere there are those who will take their stand for Christ.
-Many will prize the wisdom of God above any earthly advantage, and will become faithful light bearers.
+In this dark world of sin, the Lord has many precious jewels, to whom He will guide His messengers.
+Everywhere some will take their stand for Christ.
+Many will prize the wisdom of God above any earthly advantage and will become faithful light-bearers.
 Constrained by the love of Christ, they will constrain others to come to Him.

 The Brethren in Judea